ilya0/Assets-IO_A1_ApplicationArbitrage/README.md

 ##Unsolved problems, etc.

-* CORs issue is currently underdevelopment, and in order to use the front end cors plugin needs to be used in chrome
+* CORs issue is currently underdevelopment, and in order to use the front end cors plugin needs to be used in chrome - this is a front end archture issue
 * could use a beutified layout
 * styling